toimransyed/csharpeval/README.md

+# Notice

+This is the **master** branch.
+It contains the original hand-written parser.
+It will eventually be deprecated in favor of the **AntlrParser** branch.

 # Introduction

 C# does not include a built-in method to evaluate a string during runtime, like Javascript's eval() or VBScript's Eval().

 ExpressionEvaluator is a lightweight, simple and free library capable of parsing and compiling simple to medium complexity C# expressions.
-It features a Antlr-based tokenizer and parser and generates a LINQ Expression tree which is then compiled into a function.
+It features a hand-written tokenizer and parser and generates a LINQ Expression tree which is then compiled into a function.

 Applications for an expression parser and compiler are usually in the form of embedded code or user-defined expressions that need to be executed against runtime objects.